andersnoren/vermeer/readme.txt

 == Copyright ==

-Spielberg WordPress Theme, (C) 2024 Anders Norén.
-Spielberg is distributed under the terms of the GNU GPL.
+van Gogh WordPress Theme, (C) 2024 Anders Norén. van Gogh is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by